If you’re looking at buying the best water filter, wouldn’t you like to know it will do what it says?

 We believe that when we buy anything it should perform as promised for the time the vendor says it is good for.

 We estimated that an average use for a family of four is two litres (8 glasses) a day.
 That comes to around 3000 litres a year.
 So we asked the Griffith University laboratory to test contaminant removal for that amount of filter use.
-They took a new UltraStream/” title=”UltraStream”>UltraStream, created a special mix of ‘nasties’ – all the common and less common contaminants found in drinking water – and tested its effectiveness in reducing these contaminants.
-Then they ran the UltraStream/” title=”UltraStream”>UltraStream for (in excess of) 3000 litres and repeated the special brew test.
-In this way, we knew the UltraStream/” title=”UltraStream”>UltraStream filter would continue to protect our users for a year of use.
+They took a new UltraStream, created a special mix of ‘nasties’ – all the common and less common contaminants found in drinking water – and tested its effectiveness in reducing these contaminants.
+Then they ran the UltraStream for (in excess of) 3000 litres and repeated the special brew test.
+In this way, we knew the UltraStream filter would continue to protect our users for a year of use.
 (It may actually work much longer, but we had to pick a period, and a year seemed best.)

 We went quite a way further.
-We had the UltraStream/” title=”UltraStream”>UltraStream submitted to the stringent EU safety certification process.
-We had the H2 levels checked by AquaSciences LLC.
-And right now we’ve sent another unit back to the university lab for hormones in water testing.
-Again, for the life of the filter.
+We had the UltraStream submitted to the stringent EU safety certification process.
+We had the H2 levels tested by AquaSciences LLC and Dynamic Hydration, USA.